zxmodren/Point-of-sales-Nextjs/README.md

 - **Supabase**: Hosted PostgreSQL database for handling data storage, authentication, and APIs.
 - **Tailwind CSS**: Utility-first CSS framework for styling the application.

-## Installation

-To set up this project locally, follow these steps:

 ### Prerequisites

 - **Node.js** (v18 or later)